gahssi/WAFfle-Defender/README.md

 ### Instructions

-The Kali VM snapshot (waffle_rnd.ova) should contain the following components in `/var/www/html`:
+Navigate to `/var/www/html` in the Kali VM (`waffle_rnd.ova`) to find the following files/directories:
-- DVWA (saved in `dvwa` directory)
-- analysis_layer.py and analysis_layer.log
+- `analysis_layer.py` and `analysis_layer.log`
-- rule_updater.py and rule_updator.log
+- `rule_updater.py` and `rule_updator.log`
-- regex_rules.txt
+- `regex_rules.txt`
-- injection.tmp
+- `injection.tmp`
+- `dvwa/..` (contains the DVWA web app code)
-- a couple test scripts (saved in `test_files` directory)
+- `test_files/..` (contains a couple test scripts)

 The updated Apache config is saved in `/etc/apache2/sites-available/000-default.conf`.

-By default, the Apache webserver, DVWA backend services (e.g. MySQL/PHP), and ModSec rule engine should be on.
-After rebooting the VM, make sure to start them up again.
+Whenever you reboot the VM, ensure you start up the Apache webserver and DVWA backend services (MySQL/PHP).
 ```bash
 sudo service apache2 start
 sudo dvwa-start
 ```

-Whenver modifying 000-default.conf, make sure to restart Apache afterwads to apply the changes.
-If you experience general issues with Apache, restarting and viewing its status usually helps.
+Whenever modifying 000-default.conf, ensure you restart Apache afterwards to apply the changes.
+If troubleshooting other issues, reviewing the Apache service status may help.
 ```bash
 sudo service apache2 restart
 sudo service apache2 status
 ```

-If you make changes to the analysis layer scripts, make sure to close any currently running instances before rerunning them.

 Run all scripts as root.
 ```bash